-Man fighting for his life after Lime scooter crash on Auckland's Symonds St
+Man hit by car in e-scooter accident critically hurt, driver flees the scene

-A man has been taken to hospital in a critical condition after a Lime scooter crash on Symonds St in central Auckland.
+A man has been struck by a car and critically injured after falling from a Lime scooter in central Auckland.

+Detective Senior Sergeant Kathryn Bostock said police have commenced an investigation after a man reportedly fell off an e-scooter before being struck by a vehicle in central Auckland last night.

+Emergency services were alerted to the incident on Symonds St about 11.20pm.

 St John was called at 11.14pm to the incident in Grafton.
 One ambulance was sent to the scene and took one patient to Auckland City Hospital in a critical condition.